learningequality/ka-lite/INSTALL.md

 `git clone --recursive https://github.com/jamalex/ka-lite.git`

 If you get the message `'git' is not recognized as an internal or external command, operable program or batch file.`, this means git was not added to your PATH.
-In this case, you can either uninstall git and then re-follow the [git installation instructions above](#2-install-git-1), or [add `C:\Program Files\git\bin` (or maybe `C:\Program Files (x86)\git\bin`) to your PATH](http://stackoverflow.com/a/4493004/527280).
+In this case, you can either uninstall git and then re-follow the [git installation instructions above](#2-install-git-1), or [add the git bin folder to your PATH](http://stackoverflow.com/a/4493004/527280) -- use `C:\Program Files\git\bin` (or maybe `C:\Program Files (x86)\git\bin`) as the path.

 (The `--recursive` is required because it includes [khan-exercises](https://github.com/Khan/khan-exercises) as a git submodule.)

 ### 4. Run the installation script

 Inside the `ka-lite` folder (that you cloned above) you should find a script called `install.bat`.
-Use `cd ka-lite` to navigate into the directory, and run this script with `install.bat`, to initialize the server database.
+Use `cd ka-lite` to navigate into the directory, and run this script by typing `install.bat` and pressing Enter, to initialize the server database.

 ### 5. Run the server